BelaPlatform/bela_newBlog/docs/_posts/2020-10-14-multichannel-granulator-ctag-raphael-panis.markdown

 {% include single-image.html fileName="granulator-panis/4_SmallVersion.jpg" %}

-For more information on Raphael's work you can visit his blog [http://rpanis.blogspot.fr/](http://rpanis.blogspot.fr/).
+For more information on Raphael's work you can visit his blog [http://rpanis.blogspot.fr/](http://rpanis.blogspot.fr/) and his website for technical projects: [https://www.rpanis-tekhne.fr/](https://www.rpanis-tekhne.fr/).
 Thanks to Raphael for sharing this project with us and we look forward to hearing more in the future.